tthorntone/AdNauseam-Wiki/Memory-usage-benchmarks.md

-Just a place for me o keep track of comparative memory usage over time.
+Just a place for me to keep track of comparative memory usage over time.
 Screenshot before/after reference benchmark.
 Great care taken to ensure memory was garbage collected before screenshots taken.
 To force memory garbage collection, browser left on idle for more than 1 minute, then dev console of each extension opened, _Timeline_ tab, then clicked twice on the trash can icon.

 ### 18 September 2014